Love the spicy sauce and cheese on your favorite chewy crust? Learn how to make pizza at home and stop wasting your money on takeout!

 Now it’s time to Bake Your Pizza!

-In the past, many of my pizza recipes have had cooking temperatures around 425 degrees Fahrenheit.
+In the past, many of my recipes have had cooking temperatures around 425 degrees Fahrenheit.
 But, recently, I’ve been playing around with higher temperatures and I’m finding it to make a much better crust.

 So, my happy pizza baking temperature seems to be 475 degrees Fahrenheit.